Comparing mutual funds can be tricky, there are as many as 44 Fund Houses offering more than 2500 mutual fund schemes in India!

 You might be aware that investments in mutual funds involve risk, and rationality says that you get compensated for the degree of risk you have taken, in terms of returns.

 Let’s say, you are comparing two funds and found that these funds have delivered similar returns over a particular period, how are you supposed to judge, which one is better?

 Here comes the role of risk-adjusted returns.
 For ascertaining risk, the basic metric used is Standard Deviation, wherein we see how much the fund returns have deviated from the average returns.
 Higher standard deviation means higher volatility that way higher risk and vice versa.
-Beta of the funds will tell you the risk vis a vis the Benchmark.
+The beta of the funds will tell you the risk vis a vis the Benchmark.

-So, if the standard deviation of Fund A is 10% and that of Fund B is 15%, it implies that risk involved in Fund B is higher than Fund A, but the returns generated are almost the same, so Fund A has performed better than Fund B.
+So, if the standard deviation of Fund A is 10% and that of Fund B is 15%, it implies that the risk involved in Fund B is higher than Fund A, but the returns generated are almost the same, so Fund A has performed better than Fund B.